-This vision – the outcome you want – will be the compass to guide all decisions in the trip planning process.
-And these decisions are the details that’ll make your vision happen.
+This vision will be the compass to guide all decisions in the trip planning process.
+And these decisions are the details that’ll make your vision a reality.

 The post below walks you through this.

-- Prioritize your CONSTRAINTS: Time, money and activities
+- Identify your PRIORITIES and CONSTRAINTS: Time, money and activities

 - Clarify what you know: WHERE, WHEN and WHO